QualiChain/P2Cstore/README.md

 ## Credits

+This work was initially developed in the scope of the master's thesis of [@MarceloFRSilva](https://github.com/MarceloFRSilva).

-This project exists thanks to all the people who [contribute](https://github.com/QualiChain/P2Cstore/graphs/contributors)<br>
+The continuous development of this project is what makes it alive and it is only  possible due to all the people who [contribute](https://github.com/QualiChain/P2Cstore/graphs/contributors)<br>

 * [Return to Index](#index)